 ‘We are listening for our people’s abilities and knowledges and skills.
 We’re trying to find ways to acknowledge one another and to see the abilities that people have but may not know they have.
 Without putting people on pedestals, we are finding ways of acknowledging each other’s stories of survival.’
 (Wingard, 2001, p.64)

 ‘Wherever there are stories of hardship, there are also stories of resistance to this hardship that continue to sustain us and link us to the stories of our ancestors.’
 (Drahm-Butler, 2015, p.27)

 Skills, knowledge and what’s important

-As First Nations children, families and communities respond to difficulties, they are drawing on skills and knowledges that are linked to their hopes and to what is important to them.
+As Aboriginal and Torres Strait Islander children, families and communities respond to difficulties, they are drawing on skills and knowledges that are linked to their hopes and to what is important to them.
 These responses may not be enough in themselves to overcome the difficulty, but they remain very significant.